colorlessenergy/colorlessenergy.github.io/_projects/browse-reddit.md

 ## what is this

-A progressive web app that allows you to access reddit offline.
+A progressive web app that utilizes a service worker to browse Reddit offline.

 ## how to use

-You put the subreddit you are trying to visit in the search box.
-Once you initially search a subreddit with a internet connection you will be able to view it offline.
-If you are on chrome it will prompt you to download it to your home screen and if you are on safari you will have to manually do it yourself.
+You enter the subreddit you are trying to visit in the search box.
+Once you initially search a subreddit with an internet connection you will be able to view it offline. it will prompt you to download it to your home screen and if you are on safari you will have to manually do it yourself.

 ## Built with